IM-consulting/lv-cap/README.md

 <a name="start"></a>
 ### lvcap.start(options, configurationCallback, [shutdownCallback])
-Containers running on LV-CAP are not allowed to do anything until an MQTT connection is initialized and a configuration package is sent to the container.
-Thus, `start` should be the first code your container runs, with your specific init code inside of `configurationCallback`.
-The CM might send configuration multiple times, and the `configurationCallback` will be called each time; so make sure your init code is ready for this.
+Containers running on LV-CAP are required to connect to the CM and receive configuration before initializing any custom code.
+Thus, `start` must be the first code your container runs, with your specific init code inside of `configurationCallback`.
+The CM can send configuration multiple times, and the `configurationCallback` will be called each time; so make sure your init code is ready for this.

 The arguments are:

-* `options` is an object that sets details for the MQTT connection and CM
+* `options` for connecting to the MQTT broker
-  * `containerId` is the ID assigned to your container by the LV-CAP admin, this
+  * `containerId` is the ID assigned to your container by the LV-CAP admin
-      is the only required option.
-  * `debug`: `false`, set to true if you want to console.log() events
-  * `MQTTS`: `false`, set to true for secured (tls) MQTT communications
-  * `keyPath`: relative path to private key file, only used for MQTTS
+  * `keyPath`: relative path to private key file
-  * `certPath`: relative path to certificate file, onlye used for MQTTS
+  * `certPath`: relative path to certificate file
+  * `debug`: `false`, set to true if you want to console.log() events (optional)
 * `configurationCallback` is called when valid configuration is received from
     the CM.
 You can access this configuration at [`lvcap.config`](#config)
 * `shutdownCallback` is called when a shutdown command is received and before